Equidistribution of primitive rational points on expanding horospheres: A strengthening of Theorem

-Before we turn to the closing section of this paper we wish to comment that the proof presented above of Theorem~\ref{JED} actually establishes more than stated.
-The set $\wt{\cP}_k\subset X_d$ that we studied splits into $\Lam$-orbits: Let
+Before we turn to the closing section of this paper we observe that the proof presented above of Theorem~\ref{JED} actually establishes more than stated.
+So far we looked at (various images of) the counting measure on $\wt{\cP}_k$ and used its $\Lam_\Del$-invariance but $\wt{\cP}_k$ splits into $\Lam_\Del$-orbits and we could restrict our attention to single orbits.
+Let